Ever wanted to make something glow? You can with the amazing tool that is Photoshop! The best news is that it isn’t as hard as you might think.

 Step 1: Select Your Object

 Click on the Quick Selection Tool in the toolbox (or any selection tool) and hit Select Subject up in the options bar.
 Photoshop usually does a good job, but you can refine the selection as necessary with the quick selection tool.
-Drag over any parts you want to include, hold Alt while dragging to remove unwanted parts.
+Drag over any parts you want to include, and hold the Alt key while dragging to remove unwanted parts.

 Step 2: Prep Your Object

-With the selection active hit Ctrl + J (Cmd + J on a Mac).
+With the selection active hit Ctrl + J (Command + J on a Mac).
 This will create a new layer with only the selected part of the image.
 I named it Butterfly for clarity.

 We’re going to work with this layer a bit, so right-click on the layer and hit Convert to Smart Object.